top of page

 Hair might seem like a minor detail in the grand scheme of school policies, but to many students like myself, it’s an important way of expressing themselves.
 For some, growing their hair out is more than a style choice, it’s a connection to cultural identity, personal style or self-expression.
 Restrictive hair policies, especially those that forbid certain lengths or styles, have long been seen by students as unfair and arbitrary, enforcing a narrow definition of what “professionalism” should look like.
 Relaxing these rules is a step in the right direction, allowing students the freedom to present themselves authentically, which can build a positive inclusive campus culture.

 The benefits of this policy change extend beyond appearance even; they touch on respect, autonomy, and trust.
-When schools–much like our beloved Columbus of the past–limit personal expression, they often send an unintended message: students need to conform to be respected or valued.
 The new hair policy, however, tells students that the administration believes in their capacity to make choices about their appearance, so long as those choices are made responsibly.
 By focusing on neatness rather than length, the policy strikes an important balance.

 Students get the freedom they so intently crave, and the school maintains an environment of professionalism, as Mr. Alex Trujillo, the Dean of Students, explained,